Things to Do in Cambridge — A Local’s Guide

 Cambridge has a thriving food scene that goes well beyond student canteens.
 From historic pubs to independent cafés, there is something for every taste and budget.

-The Eagle — Possibly the most famous pub in Cambridge.
-This is where Crick and Watson announced the discovery of DNA in 1953.
-The RAF bar ceiling still bears the graffiti of World War II airmen who burned their names into the plaster with cigarette lighters.
-Worth visiting for the history alone.
+The Eagle — Cambridge’s most famous pub.
+Crick and Watson announced the discovery of DNA here in 1953.
+The RAF bar ceiling still bears WWII airmen’s graffiti.
+Worth visiting for the history alone — and it’s a stop on our Historic Cambridge tour.

-Fitzbillies — A Cambridge institution since 1920, famous for its sticky Chelsea buns.
-The café on Trumpington Street is a lovely spot for brunch or afternoon tea.
+Fitzbillies — A Cambridge institution since 1920.
+Famous for its sticky Chelsea buns.
+The Trumpington Street cafe is a lovely spot for brunch.

-Mill Road — The most diverse street in Cambridge, packed with independent restaurants, delis, and shops from around the world.
-If you want to eat somewhere the students and locals actually go, head to Mill Road.
+Mill Road — The most diverse street in Cambridge.
+Independent restaurants, delis, and shops from around the world.
+Where locals actually eat.

 Check this popular blog post: Cambridge’s pub crawls